Bonifatius94/PrimeGen/README.md

 # official tutorial: https://docs.microsoft.com/de-de/dotnet/core/install/linux-ubuntu#2004-
 ```

-Now you can run the project creating some primes required to carry out
+Now you can run the project to create some primes that are used to
-the RSA algorithm properly.
+encrypt and decrypt a very simple message using the RSA algorithm.

 ```sh
 dotnet run